kr-colab/disperseNN/README.md

 ```
 slim -d SEED=12345 -d sigma=0.2 -d K=5 -d mu=0 -d r=1e-8 -d W=25 -d G=1e8 -d maxgens=100000 -d OUTNAME="'output'" SLiM_recipes/map12.slim
+       # Note the two sets of quotes around the output name
 ```

-Simulation programs other than SLiM may be used to make training data, as long as the output is processed into tensors of the necessary shape.
+Simulation programs other than SLiM may be used to make tral mnining data, as long as the output is processed into tensors of the necessary shape.